MitchPierias/ethereum-foundation-example/README.md

 # Ethereum Variable Bounty Contract Example
-Handles bounty escrow between supporters and participants for completion of a specified task.
+Handles escrow between supporters and participants for completion of a specified task.

 - No middle men.
 - No hidden fees or expenses.

 ## Usage
 Starting a local blockchain instance with webpack-dev-server is as simple as executing `./run.sh`.
+> Forman currently fails to maintain an ethereum server and triggers the process to exit

 Alternatively, if you'd like to manually start your blockchain and environment, you can follow the steps below.

 Install all required dependencies;
 ```
-npm install
+yarn
 ```
 Start a blockchain instance with Ganashe-CLI with our testing mneumonic;
 ```
-npm install ganache-cli
+yarn add -g ganache-cli
 ganache-cli -m clerk orchard ill believe nuclear insane double roof doll butter clump state
 ```

 Test truffle is setup to run and deploy a local environment.
 You can configure these settings in `truffle-config.js`.
 ```
-npm install truffle-cli -g
+npm install -g truffle
 truffle test --network development
 ```